When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 In my personal life I’m a very picky swiper.
 If I were to apply my personal Tinder habits to this app my swiping would have been quite limited.
 Naturally for this review I opened myself up a little more to boost the volume of matches and conversations.
 Clearly, I was not successful.

 These apps to tend to run on an ELO scoring system of some form so I was still cautious.
 If you go swiping on everyone from day one, you’ll actually lower your score and get fewer matches.
+According to expert dating coach, Ash Wright, “It’s generally used in gaming to calculate relative skill level to other users.
+In the context of Tinder, think of it as calculating the relative desirability of a profile.
+Basically, how likely it is that someone will swipe right on and interact with you based on your profile as a whole.”

 As a final point here, I did see a lot of profiles from men despite stating my preference to women.
 Whether this is gay men setting their gender to “Female” or a glitch in the app I just don’t know.